bharatsim/BharatSim/documentation.md

    * bharatsim.engine.db.neo4j.uri="neo4j://<ip_address_of_neo4j>:<port_of_neo4j>
    * bharatsim.engine.db.neo4j.username=<neo4j_username>
    * bharatsim.engine.db.neo4j.password=<neo4j_password>

+   following configurations are optional but important for performance
+   * bharatsim.engine.distributed.agent-process-parallelism=<number_of_agents>.
+The number of agent to be parallel processed by the worker.

+   * bharatsim.engine.distributed.work-batch-size=<number_of_agents>.
+    This is number of agents assigned to worker for processing.
+The bigger the number the more memory it needs and if the number is too small it would increase the execution time.
+For equal work distribution amongst worker this can be calculated as (total number of agents) / (number of worker). ex : Let's assume we have total of 1M agent and 4 workers. then the configuration would be 1M/4 = 250K .
+In case worker runs out of memory for 250K agents, the number can be further reduced by constant factor like 1M/(4 * 5) = 50K.

    Please take a look at `reference.conf` for additional configurations.
 These configurations are set as system property.
 For example, `Java -Dbharatsim.engine.execution="distributed" -DROLES.0="EngineMain -DHOSTNAME="localhost" -DPORT="25250" `